 Both vehicles offer seating for 5 people.

-In curb weight, Vauxhall Grandland is slightly lighter – 1675 kg compared to 1910 kg.
+In terms of curb weight, Vauxhall Grandland is somewhat lighter – 1,675 kg compared to 1,910 kg.
 The difference is around 235 kg.

-In terms of boot space, the Mercedes GLC offers somewhat more room – 620 L compared to 550 L. That’s a difference of about 70 L.
+Looking at boot space, the Mercedes GLC offers slightly more boot space – 620 L compared to 550 L. That’s a difference of about 70 L.

-In maximum load capacity, the Mercedes GLC performs minimal better – up to 1740 L, which is about 95 L more than the Vauxhall Grandland.
+For maximum load capacity, the Mercedes GLC offers only slightly more capacity – up to 1,740 L, about 95 L more than the Vauxhall Grandland.

-When it comes to payload, Mercedes GLC to a small extent takes the win – 600 kg compared to 495 kg.
+When it comes to payload, the Mercedes GLC carries moderately more – 600 kg compared to 495 kg.
 That’s a difference of about 105 kg.

 The Mercedes GLC blends plush cabin comfort and composed road manners into an SUV that feels more grown-up than it looks.
 It won’t shout for attention, but will quietly please buyers who want refinement, usable space and a touch of luxury without the drama.